 VCCs are considered companies, so the prevailing company tax rates apply and VCCs may enjoy the same deductions as other companies.
 However, given VCCs’ specific use case as investment vehicles, they typically are eligible for tax incentives that could exempt most income derived from designated investments.

-Kit: Since each sub-fund is treated as a VCC, the chargeable income or exempt income of an umbrella VCC is the total of all its sub-funds.
+Otto: Since each sub-fund is treated as a VCC, the chargeable income or exempt income of an umbrella VCC is the total of all its sub-funds.
 There are a couple of important considerations in this area.
 One is that Singapore has a single-tier tax regime, and shareholder dividends paid out are not taxable.
 The other is that Singapore has double-taxation agreements (DTAs), limited DTAs and exchange of information (EOI) arrangements in place with more than 100 countries.

 How are Singapore VCCs governed?